nocomplexity/FreeAndOpenMachineLearning/MLlearningresources.rst

 |

-- Building Safe A.I., A Tutorial for Encrypted Deep Learnig, https://iamtrask.github.io/2017/03/17/safe-ai/
+- Building Safe A.I., A Tutorial for Encrypted Deep Learning, https://iamtrask.github.io/2017/03/17/safe-ai/

 |